3DGenomes/TADbit/doc/source/tutorial_3d_model.rst

     from pytadbit.imp.structuralmodels import load_structuralmodels
     from pytadbit.imp.CONFIG import CONFIG

-Definition of a Chromosome object
+Definition of a Chromosome object:

 ::

     crm = '2R' # Chromosome name
     my_chrom = Chromosome(crm) # Create the chromosome object

-Load all experiments done on Drosophila's chromosome 2R (Hi-C matrices), which includes Corces' technical and biolobical replicates.
-Then visualize the data
+Load all experiments done on Drosophila's chromosome 2R (Hi-C matrices), which include Corces' technical and biolobical replicates.
+Then visualize the data:

 ::